yilisharcs/wikibrowse.nvim/README.md

 - [ ] refresh window rather than close it if a query is made while the window is open
 - [ ] handle disambiguation links (contain "(disambiguation)" in fullurl)
 - [ ] implement link follows
-- [x] pass json title object to wiki_enter to name the window
+- [x] pass title to wiki_enter to name the window
 - [ ] prepend en.wikipedia.org/wiki/ to all File:foobar.extension to access the image
 - [x] parse wiki text and convert to markdown
 - [ ] use folds for infoboxes and images(?)
 - [ ] fix empty references, notes, citations
+- [ ] confirm that etymologies aren't cropped out